Aphid: Anatomy

 Most aphids have soft bodies, which may be green, black, brown, pink, or almost colorless.
 Aphids have antennae with two short, broad basal segments and up to four slender terminal segments.
-They have a pair of compound eyes, with an ocular tubercle behind and above each eye, made up of three lenses (called triommatidia).
-They feed on sap using sucking mouthparts called stylets, enclosed in a sheath called a rostrum, which is formed from modifications of the mandible and maxilla of the insect mouthparts.
+They have a pair of compound eyes, with an ocular tubercle behind and above each eye, made up of three lenses called triommatidia.
+They feed on sap and plant fluids using piercing-sucking mouthparts called stylets, enclosed in a sheath called a rostrum, which is formed from modifications of the mandible and maxilla of the insect mouthparts.

 They have long, thin legs with two-jointed, two-clawed tarsi.
 The majority of aphids are wingless, but winged forms are produced at certain times of year in many species.
 Most aphids have a pair of cornicles (siphunculi), abdominal tubes on the dorsal surface of their fifth abdominal segment, through which they exude droplets of a quick-hardening defensive fluid containing triacylglycerols, called cornicle wax.
 Other defensive compounds can also be produced by some species.
 Aphids have a tail-like protrusion called a cauda above their rectal apertures.
 They have lost their Malpighian tubules.

 When host plant quality becomes poor or conditions become crowded, some aphid species produce winged offspring (alates) that can disperse to other food sources.
 The mouthparts or eyes can be small or missing in some species and forms.